Modular families of elliptic long-range spin chains from freezing: Discussion

 \section{Discussion}

-In this paper we demonstrated how elliptic spin-Ruijsenaars systems give rise to an elliptic long-range spin chain for each equilibrium configuration of the classical elliptic Ruijsenaars--Schneider system by freezing, and showed that this procedure preserves quantum integrability.
+In this paper we demonstrated how matrix-valued (quantum) elliptic Ruijsenaars operators give rise to an elliptic long-range spin chain for each equilibrium configuration of the (classical) elliptic Ruijsenaars--Schneider system by freezing, and showed that this procedure preserves quantum integrability.